-These attractive wooden dish brushes have removable brush heads that are 100% compostable.
-Perfect for cleaning jars, glasses, plates, pots and pans, they've got great scrubbing power.
+These attractive wooden dish brushes have removable, compostable brush heads.
+These are perfect for cleaning jars, glasses, plates, pots and pans, they've got a perfect, medium scrubbing power - not so rough that they'll scratch anything, but strong enough to really get at most kitchen messes!

 Use and care